 b.
 GED Preparation (for the high school equivalency diploma)

-The GED exam includes five tests on Literature and the Arts, Social Studies, Science, Writing, and Math.
+The GED exam includes four tests on Reasoning through Language Arts, Science, Social Studies and Mathematical Reasoning.
 GPLC teachers and tutors prepare students to succeed on these five tests and also teach them test-taking skills.
 We help students get their GED through free classes in Pittsburgh and Allegheny County.

 Note: GPLC now provides a GED testing center.
 Pre-registration is required.
 For more information call 412-393-7650.